 Looking for some superb Minecraft farm ideas?
-Farms in Minecraft are an efficient, safe, and relaxing way to get your blocky hands on some much needed resources that you can use to craft Minecraft potions or grow produce to keep you fed and watered.
-No wonder it makes our list of the best farm games on PC.
+No, we don’t mean just a regular set of paddocks, we mean resource-generation farms.
+Farms in Minecraft are an efficient, relaxing way to get your blocky hands on some much-needed resources that you can use to craft potions or grow produce to keep you fed and watered.

-You can set up your Minecraft farm close by to your Minecraft house to make a little harvesting haven, from ferrying veggies to your Minecraft kitchen, to raising your little piglets for some tasty stew – sorry piggies.
-As well as crops and food, Minecraft farms can be set up to harvest blocks and resources such as iron and redstone, especially useful for crafting new items using a Minecraft anvil or for smelting in your Minecraft blast furnace.
+It’s, therefore, no wonder Minecraft makes our list of the best farming games.
+You can set up your Minecraft farm close to your Minecraft house to make a little harvesting haven, from ferrying veggies to your Minecraft kitchen, to raising your little piglets for some tasty stew – sorry piggies.
+As well as crops and food, Minecraft farms can be set up to harvest blocks and resources such as iron and redstone, which are especially useful for crafting new items using a Minecraft anvil, making Minecraft potions with brewing stands, or smelting in your Minecraft blast furnace.

 Minecraft survival starter farms